SynBioDex/SbolStandardWebsite/content/community-governance/_index.md

 * Tom Mitchell, Raytheon BBN Technologies
 * Gonzalo Vidal Peña, Newcastle University
 * Georgie Hau Sørensen, University of Bristol
-* Carolus Vitalis, Pontificia Universidad Católica de Chile
+* Carolus Vitalis, University of Colorado

 Previous SBOL Editors (including their affiliation when they were editors):
 * James Scott-Brown (University of Oxford)